 All you need to do to generate this report is pick a timeframe and go to Behavior>Site Content>All Pages.
 Then add a segment (detailed instructions here, straight from the fine folks at Google's support team).
 That's it: you'll see countries compared against one another to understand relative priority (more on that below).

-Important Note: These segments are based on where a user is located when they access your content—not which top level domain (TLD) or language they chose to access.
+Important Note: These segments are based on where a user is located when they access your content—not which TLD or language they chose to access.
 We definitely see users in Germany access English help center articles.
 But in general, this is great directional data.

 Bonus: This report is especially nice to run when a language spans multiple countries.
 For example, when we want to understand German language content needs, we pull in Germany, Austria, Switzerland, Luxembourg, and Belgium.